ParthBaraiya/ParthBaraiya/README.md

 ### Hi there 👋

-- I'm @ParthBaraiya
+- I'm Parth Baraiya.
-- I'm currently working at Simform Solutions LLC as Flutter developer.
+- I'm currently working at [Simform Solutions LLC](https://github.com/SimformSolutionsPvtLtd) as Flutter developer.

+### What I'm upto these days

+- Currently I'm experimenting with different features of flutter and dart to learn more about flutter.

+### Technologies/Languages I've worked in

+- Flutter and Dart
+- C and C++ (Mostly used for creating shared libraries for flutter projects)
+- Java
+- .NET Framework (Windows Forms and ASP.Net)
+- Unity Engine
+- Web Development (with HTML, CSS, JS and PHP)
+- Node.js
+- Laravel
+- Django (Python)
+- Google Cloud and Firebase
+- AWS

 ### ***Statistics***